I4INFO/heeraj123.github.io/_posts/2016-07-28-SOP-and-Internet.markdown

 <h2 class="section-heading">Continuing with SOP</h2>

 <p>There are many ways SOP been used in java, Adobe Reader, Flash etc have different SOP implication, most of them have suffered from SOP bypasses.
 Example Java consider 2 different domains with the same ip as same origin.
-In adobe plugins the SOP bypass has lead to even arbitary code executions, so the security is much higher.<p>
+In adobe plugins the SOP bypass has lead to even arbitary code executions, so the security is much higher.
+Adobe flash offers a method to allow cross-origin communication using crossdomain.xml, which should exist in root of the website.Even the java and silverlight uses the same.<p>

+<p>Will update the blog!!
+Stay tunned.</p>